 No one, including the JP, has ever tried to explain how they knew him or why they chose him, so far away and unknown outside his home town, instead of all the many alternatives they passed on their alleged journey.

 Why did they not use one of the JPs who regularly officiate at Casa de Campo weddings?
 Why not one from the nearby town of Romana, or even Santo Domingo?
+No one has ever tried to explain that.

 They were allegedly accompanied, during that 9-hour round-trip trip by a baby “less than a year old.”
 That detail was provided by the JP during his interview.
 Yet, no baby is listed in any records of immigration, the hotel or the airport.